-The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act), amended the McKinney-Vento Homeless Assistance Act, includes major revisions to the Emergency Solutions Grant (ESG) program.
+The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act), amended the McKinney-Vento Homeless Assistance Act, includes major revisions to what is currently known as the Emergency Solutions Grant (ESG) program.
 Federal ESG funds assist homeless and at-risk households by providing necessary services to regain stable housing after experiencing a crisis and/or homelessness.
-The Department of Housing and Community Development (DHCD) is awarded ESG funds in Massachusetts, including on Cape Cod.
-Neither the Town of Barnstable nor the County receives these funds directly from DHCD.
-DHCD allocates funding to service providers operating homelessness prevention programs and the emergency shelter facilities in their network.
-Funds are for shelter support, Rapid Rehousing, and homeless prevention.
+In 2023, The Department of Housing and Community Development (DHCD) transitioned into what is now known as The Executive Office of Housing and Livable Communities (EOHLC).
+EOHLC is allocated ESG funding in Massachusetts on an annual basis, including on Cape Cod, therefore the services that are provided are subject to change each year.
+Neither the Town of Barnstable nor the County receives these funds directly from EOHLC.
+EOHLC allocates funding to service providers operating homelessness prevention programs and the emergency shelter facilities in their network.
+Currently, funds are for shelter support, Street Outreach, Rapid Rehousing, and homeless prevention.
 Funds are offered through a competitive request for proposal (RFP) process each year.
 Public notices are issued, which give Towns in Barnstable County the opportunity to comment and respond.
-DHCD has awarded Housing Assistance Corporation (HAC), Duffy Health Center, and Catholic Social Services with ESG funds - all located in Barnstable.
-Requests for programs to fill gaps in ESG services that meet CDBG requirements will be prioritized for the use of CDBG funds.
+In the past, EOHLC (formerly as DHCD) awarded Housing Assistance Corporation (HAC), Duffy Health Center, and Catholic Social Services (all located in Barnstable) with ESG funds.
+Requests for programs to fill gaps in ESG services that meet CDBG requirements will continue to be prioritized for the use of CDBG funds.